jazzyjackson/py-validate/readme.markdown

 Paired with Poly-Int Polymorphic Interface, you can have a web interface that generates the proper form necessary (including date, number, and text inputs depending on your specified type) and allows you to customize the presentation of the result.

 Paired with ChatScript, you can ping a python script to find out what it needs, collect the necessary variables through conversation, and execute the script passing in required and optional variables.

+Paired with condavision, you can create new scripts that will run on the server without having to think about system configuration and dependencies.